Data-ptr/jQuery.NatoCallout/README.md

 $('#element').NatoCallout({'decode': 'This is a test', 'prefix': '<tr><td>', 'postfix': '</td></tr>'});
 ```

-If element "*element*" were an unordered list, with the first example the output would be:
+If element _"element"_ were an unordered list, with the first example the output would be:

 * Tango
 * Hotel